-The goal of quality management is to ensure excellence in healthcare through the systematic collection and evaluation of data, with a primary objective of enhancing patient care.
+The goal of quality management is to ensure excellence in health care through the systematic collection and evaluation of data, with a primary objective of enhancing patient care.

 Today's medical imaging and radiation therapy departments involve multiple modalities, creating an interdisciplinary team.
-The quality management technologist is a vital member of the team of clinicians, quality management technologists and support staff, as well as personnel from outside the department.
+The quality management technologist is a vital member of the health care team, which includes clinicians, management, support staff, and customers.